mchorse/io_export_bobj_keyframes/README.md

 ## How to install

-Download this as zip, then in Blender's add-ons panel (File > User Preferences > Add-ons), click `Install from File...` and finally choose the downloaded zip.
+Download this as zip, then in Blender's add-ons panel (Edit > Preferences > Add-ons), click `Install from File...` and finally choose the downloaded zip.
 That should install this exporter script.

-Note: this script was written for Blender **2.79**.
+Note: this branch supports Blender **2.8\***.

 ## How to use